Tom-js-python/LinkSpace/documentation/creativebrief.md

 ## Core Values

-- **Openness**: Profiles are public by default to encourage discovery with optional private fiels
+- **Openness**: Profiles are public by default to encourage discovery with optional private fields
 - **Community First**: Users can create and moderate their own communities.
 - **Decentralization**: Authority and decisions are spread across users—not dictated top-down.
 - **Real Connection**: Designed to get people off the screen and into the world.